mathesar-foundation/mathesar/docs/docs/user-guide/index.md

 A short-term consequence of this development strategy is that, for the time being, Mathesar _only_ works with PostgreSQL databases.
 However we are hopeful that in the future we'll have the opportunity to leverage PostgreSQL's powerful [Foreign Data Wrapper](https://www.postgresql.org/docs/current/postgres-fdw.html) functionality to connect to other kinds of databases such as MySQL, SQLite, Oracle, MongoDB, and more.

-Mathesar's tight integration with PostgreSQL also means that, in order to function, Mathesar needs to install a few [Mathesar-specific schemas](./schemas.md#internal) upon connecting to your PostgreSQL database.
+In order to function, Mathesar needs to install some functions on your PostgreSQL database.
+We install these functions inside [Mathesar-specific schemas](./schemas.md#internal) to separate them from any user defined functions on the database.